Quick Summary

 Dear Hiring Manager,

 I hope this message finds you well.
-I am following up on my application for the Marketing Manager position at ABC Company.
+I am following up on my application for the position of Marketing Manager at ABC Company.
 I’m very excited about the opportunity to join your team, and I’d be grateful for any updates on the status of my application.

 Please feel free to reach out if you need any additional information.
 I look forward to hearing from you soon.